 You can learn more about each program here and if you would like to request a program, complete our electronic request form.

 This program teaches children to recognize what happens when a smoke alarm goes off and what to do when it does.
-Children learn the importance of getting out and staying out when a smoke alarm is going off and to have a meeting place with their family in the case of an emergency.
+Children learn the importance of getting out and staying out when a smoke alarm is going off and having a meeting place with their family in the case of an emergency.

 This program is designed to familiarize children with firefighters and their protective gear.
 The goal is to create the perception of firefighters as friends and community helpers.
 Students will learn the pieces of protective gear and how they work to protect each firefighter.

 This program is designed to teach children how to identify fire hazards, what to do when a fire emergency occurs, and how to use the "Stop, Drop, and Roll" method.

 Firefighters come out with their engine to teach children a little about their "toolbox on wheels."
 Children can be introduced to the many tools found on a fire engine, and also includes a demonstration of the firefighter's bunker gear from our "Friendly Firefighter" program.